geneseframework/mapper/README.md

 #### Constructor parameters

-If your class has constructor parameters, the instance will be created by replacing each parameter by the corresponding `data` value or by undefined if this value not exists in data.
+If your class has constructor parameters, the instance will be created by replacing each parameter by the corresponding `data` value or by `undefined` if this value does not exist in `data`.

 Without default value :

 ```ts
 export class Person {
     name: string;